jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 17-06-2025` Next player reverts to shooting for a red ball after a foul.
 + `COMPLETED: 17-06-2025` Revert to shooting for a red ball after a foul.

-+ `COMPLETED: 18-06-2025:` BUG:  Missing colour balls in the colour sequence reverts users to the yellow ball - #points_remaining = 27 - Both players
++ `COMPLETED: 18-06-2025` BUG:  Missing colour balls in the colour sequence reverts users to the yellow ball - #points_remaining = 27 - Both players

-+ `COMPLETED: 18-06-2025:` Event listener for `#pot---forfeit--one` and `#pot---forfeit--two` should be added.
++ `COMPLETED: 18-06-2025` Event listener for `#pot---forfeit--one` and `#pot---forfeit--two` should be added.

-+ `COMPLETED: 18-06-2025:` Players presented with the option to force the opponent to retake the shot after a FOUL+MISS.
++ `COMPLETED: 18-06-2025` Players presented with the option to force the opponent to retake the shot after a FOUL+MISS.

-+ `TODO:` Forfeit button
++ `COMPLETED: 19-06-2025` Forfeit button

-    + `COMPLETED: 18-06-2025:` ask user to confirm forfeit for that player before clicking to confirm.
+    + `COMPLETED: 18-06-2025` ask user to confirm forfeit for that player before clicking to confirm.
-    + `COMPLETED: 18-06-2025:` Display the scores to indicate end of the frame.
+    + `COMPLETED: 18-06-2025` Display the scores to indicate end of the frame.
-    + `COMPLETED: 18-06-2025:` Same details as end of frame: #points_remaining == 0 - "Frame Complete - Player N Wins!
+    + `COMPLETED: 18-06-2025` Same details as end of frame: #points_remaining == 0 - "Frame Complete - Player N Wins!

     ```
         Player 1: 24 | Player 2: 40
         Highest Breaks - Player 1: 15 | Player 2: 27
     ```

-    + `TODO:` Implement a custom tooltip/dialog box to display the confirmation dialog box
+    + `COMPLETED: 19-06-2025` Implement a custom tooltip/dialog box to display the confirmation dialog box

 + `TODO:` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.